partha-bro/study-repo/Web_developer/02-CSS/README.md

 		E.g. h1 tag margin style by default 21.440;
 			if we can not assign any margin then it will take above style, so we use margin:0; to avoid such style.

+### Multiple Selectrs
+		syntax:
+			selector1, selector2 {
+				// style...
+			}
+		example:
+			h1, h2 {
+				color: red;
+			}
+### Hierarchical Selectors

+		systax:
+			Selector1 Selector2{
+				// style...
+			}

+		example:
+			#title .container{
+				color:red;
+			}

+		NOTE: All .container class element of parent [#title id] element have color red.
+		This is allowed to use in child-parent element style.

+### Combined Selectors

+		systax:
+			selector1.selector2{
+				// style...
+			}
+		#title.container{
+			// style...
+		}

+		NOTE: the element has both title id with container class has color red.
+		This is pointing same element that has both id and class.

+### Priority of css selector

+		inline style > id selector > class selector > tag selector

+		inline selector has highest priority.
+		tag selector has lowest priority.

 	1. 3 Types of method to apply in HTML pages
 			a.
 Inline style CSS
 				Use css style within the tags with style attribute